igorexec/karavai/README.md

 ### API

-preloadImages(amount: number) - preloads provided amount of images. _Default: all images.
+#### preloadImages - preloads provided amount of images. _Default: all images.
 Returns: Promise_.
 Preload is not required, but strongly recommended

 ```javascript
 const karavai = new Karavai(images, canvasRef);
 karavai.preloadImages(); // -> Promise
 ```

-start() - start karavai.
+#### start() - start karavai.
 It will start logic which updates images on scroll.

 ```javascript
 const karavai = new Karavai(images, canvasRef);
 karavai.start();
 ```

-stop() - stop karavai.
+#### stop() - stop karavai.
 It will stop logic which updates images on scroll.

 ```javascript
 const karavai = new Karavai(images, canvasRef);